itsabk/aurak-adrs/docs/user_guide.md

 4. **"No datasets were found"**:

    - Try different keywords or a broader intent
+   - Reduce the number of strict filters
    - Increase the search limits in the sidebar
    - Consider using a Hugging Face Hub token for higher rate limits

 5. **"Error evaluating dataset"**:

    - Individual dataset evaluation errors are displayed in the "View Evaluation Issues" section
    - These are usually due to rate limits or parsing issues
    - The system will continue with the datasets that were successfully evaluated

+6. **"Only X datasets match your strict filters.
+Expanding search..."**:
+   - This is not an error but a message indicating the system automatically expanded your search
+   - Your preferences will still be used for ranking
+   - To get more focused results, try adjusting your research intent or using different preference filters

 ### Getting Help